prebid/prebid.github.io/prebid-server/developers/pbs-build-an-analytics-adapter.md

 - notification
 - setuid

-Here is a sample of the events for each type:
+Here is a sample of the JSON output for each type:

 ```json5
 [